danielegasparri/span-gui/docs/tips_and_tricks.md

 9. **Key Considerations for pPXF and Lick/IDS Analysis**
 When performing kinematics or line-strength index analysis with pPXF, the resolution of the templates must be higher (i.e., lower FWHM) than the resolution of the spectra.
 If this is not the case, degrade the resolution using "Degrade Resolution" in the "Spectra Manipulation" panel.
-The Lick/IDS index analysis uses a pre-loaded subset of E-MILES templates (Padova isochrones, FWHM = 2.51 A).
+The Lick/IDS index analysis uses a pre-loaded subset of E-MILES templates (Padova isochrones, FWHM = 2.51 A) to estimate the velocty dispersion and subtract the gas emission lines from the stellar flux.
 If your spectra have higher resolution (FWHM_spec < 2.51 A), degrade the spectra to at least 2.51 A before fitting.